gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 ``No_Tasking``) are
 recognized wherever they appear and can be freely inherited, e.g. from a |withed| unit to the |withing|
 unit.
-This makes sense since the binder will in any case insist on seeing consistent use, so any unit not conforming to any restrictions that are anywhere in the partition will be rejected, and you might as well find that out at compile time rather than at bind time.
+This makes sense since the binder will always insist on seeing consistent us, so any unit not conforming to any restrictions anywhere in the partition will be rejected and it's better for you to find that out at compile time rather than bind time.

 For restrictions that do not require partition-wide consistency, e.g.
-SPARK or No_Implementation_Attributes, in general the restriction applies only to the unit in which the pragma appears, and not to any other units.
+``SPARK`` or ``No_Implementation_Attributes``, the restriction normally applies only to the unit in which the pragma appears, and not to any other units.

-The exception is No_Elaboration_Code which always applies to the entire object file from a compilation, i.e. to the body, spec, and all subunits.
-This restriction can be specified in a configuration pragma file, or it can be on the body and/or the spec (in either case it applies to all the relevant units).
-It can appear on a subunit only if it has previously appeared in the body of spec.
+The exception is ``No_Elaboration_Code``, which always applies to the entire object file from a compilation, i.e. to the body, spec, and all subunits.
+You can apply this restriction in a configuration pragma file or you can ace it in the body and/or the spec (in either case it applies to all the relevant units).
+You can place it on a subunit only if you have previously placed it in the body of spec.

 .. _The_Configuration_Pragmas_Files: